Suntreckers Privacy Notice

 What we do with your data

 For the purposes of administering Suntreckers membership, website access and rally attendance, all the personal data we hold may be processed within Suntreckers by members of the Committee, Rally Officers and other legitimate Suntrecker persons in the UK.
 No 3rd parties will have access to your personal data unless the law allows them to do so.
 To ensure the information we hold is accurate and up to date, members need to inform Suntreckers of any changes to their personal information.
 You can do this by contacting the Membership Secretary at any time.
+Membership Secretary details can be found in the reay book or follow the link HERE to send an email.

 How you know what data we hold about you